 Currently, CDN holds the majority of our shares on behalf of and for the benefit of the holders of CDIs.
-The balance of the shares are held by certain of our employees.
+The balance of the shares are held by certain of our employees generally as part of our restricted employee share scheme.
 Set out below is the aggregate number of our registered holders of CDIs and shares at the specific date below:

-Date Total Number of Registered Holders Number of Holders that are United States Residents At March 6, 2012 1,507 8
+Date Total Number of Registered Holders Number of Holders that are United States Residents At March 6, 2013 1,627 7